Normal Approximate Likelihoods to Gravitational Wave Events: Conclusions

 \section{Conclusions}

-Motivated by well-studied analytic approximations, we introduced a straightforward but powerful technique to approximate existing posterior distributions via a Gaussian likelihood.
+Motivated by well-studied analytic approximations, we have introduced a straightforward but powerful technique to approximate existing posterior distributions via a Gaussian likelihood.
 We demonstrated this approach performs surprisingly well with just 3 key dimensions ($\mc,\eta,\chi_{\textrm{eff}}$) for all events reported in GWTC-1 and GWTC-2.

+In subsequent work, we comment on how well this approximation continues to perform when all intrinsic degrees of freedom, distance, and tides are included in previously reported-events.

+The increasing degree of precision with which can be characterized may allow for better constrained parameterization for additional degrees of freedom in dimensions such as transverse spin for future events.
+We also expect to comment on how well this approach performs for such degrees of freedom as well in future work.

-When future observations better constrain additional dimensions like transverse spins, we anticipate this approach will continue to perform well when more dimensions are included.
-This extremely compact and analytically-tractable representation of GW observations will enable end-users to perform unbiased and robust analyses with many inputs.
+This extremely compact and analytically-tractable representation of GW observations will enable end-users to perform robust analyses with many inputs.

-With modest extension to estimate the eigenvalues and eigenvectors of these Gaussians, via ansatz or interpolation, this work also provides a straightforward path towards generating extremely realistic synthetic GW catalogs.
+With modest extension to estimate the eigenvalues and eigenvectors of these Gaussians, via ansatz or interpolation, this work also provides a straightforward path toward generating extremely realistic synthetic GW catalogs.
 Such catalogs have wide application to investigate GW population astrophysics.